maganti/datasciencecoursera/tidydata/codebook.md

 -	Each observation forms a row
 -	Each type of observational unit forms a table

 Based on this, given 30 subjects and 6 activities, and a whole set of measurements, the tidy data set structure has "subjects" and  "activities" as rows, and the mean and standard deviation measurements as columns or measured variables.
 Each row represens mean/std measurements for one activity performed by one subject.

-The original data set consisted of 561 measurement variables for each subject, performing one of six activities.
-This data set is filtered down to 66 measured variables, and two id variables, subject and activity, in all 68 columns.
+This data set is filtered down to 66 measured variables (from the original 561 variables), and two id variables, subject and activity, have been added to result in 68 columns.
 The 66 measurements captured here represent only the mean and std variables, as specified by the intent of this exercise, and all others were discarded.
-This data set structure is a result of processing rules applied basedon the principles for tidy data, cited above in the paper.
-For more details on the processing rules and rationale please refer to the **README.md** file that is part of this dataset
+This data set structure is a result of processing rules applied based on the principles for tidy data, cited above in the paper.
+##### The tidy data set#####
+In addition to this file that you are reading, **cookbook.md**, there are three other files, included as part of this data set:
+- **'run_analysis.R'**:  A "R" script file, for getting and cleaning the data from the original Human Activity Recognition Data Set
+- **'README.md'**:.
+Explains the code in the R script in detail.
+- **'tidydata.txt'**: the tidy data set of the mean and standard deviations extracted from the original data set

+#####The tidy data and the fields/variables in it#####

 The units of each variable are normalized and bounded within [-1,1].
 Each variable, below is indicated in italics, with the variable type next to it, followed by a description of the variable name , below in the box.
 The variables are: